Differentially private Bayesian tests: Introduction

 The \emph{privacy budget} $\varepsilon$ quantifies the degree of privacy protection, with smaller values of $\varepsilon$ indicating a stronger privacy guarantee.
-In particular, $\varepsilon$-differential privacy ensures that the privacy loss is constrained by $e^\varepsilon$ with a probability of $1$.
+In particular, $\varepsilon$-differential privacy ensures that the privacy loss is bounded by $\varepsilon$ almost surely, which implies that the ratio of the output probabilities under neighboring datasets is constrained by $e^{\varepsilon}$ for all outcomes.
+As $\varepsilon$ becomes smaller, the privacy of the mechanism $f$ increases, since the output distributions under neighboring datasets $f(\rm D)$ and $f(\rm D')$ are forced to be similar \citep{Barrientos2019}.
 Every differentially private algorithm achieves this via incorporating an element of randomness.
-The most widely adopted techniques include the Gaussian mechanism and the Laplace mechanism \citep{dwork2006differential}.
-These privacy mechanisms involves introducing a privacy noise sampled from a Gaussian or Laplace distribution to the result of the query that requires privacy protection.
-The measure of how much a the modification of a single row in a database can influence the output of a query is referred to as \emph{global sensitivity}. \begin{definition}[Global sensitivity] The global sensitivity of a function $f$ is $\mbox{\rm GS}_f = \underset{\mbox{\rm D},\mbox{\rm D}^{\prime}\in\mathcal{D}}{ \textup{max}}\ |f(\mbox{\rm D})-f(\mbox{\rm D}^{\prime})|,$ where $\mbox{\rm D}$ and $\mbox{\rm D}^{\prime}$ are neighboring databases. \end{definition}
+One of the most widely adopted such technique is the Laplace mechanism \citep{dwork2006differential}, that involves introducing a privacy noise sampled from Laplace distribution to the result of the query that requires privacy protection.
+The scale of the Laplace distribution employed to introduce the privacy noise, is contingent on both the privacy budget $\varepsilon$ and the global sensitivity $\mbox{\rm GS}_f$.
+Given any function $f$, the \emph{Laplace mechanism} is defined as